 Wanjel: Wanjel is the long-necked tortoise, based on the star called Pollux found in the northern sky.
 Pollux is described as an orange star and the long-necked tortoise has an under shell marked with orange-red patches when very young.
 This tortoise has a long snake-like neck and if roughly handled lets off a foul smelling liquid.
 It is sometimes known as the stinking tortoise.

-Warepil: Warepil, the wedge-tailed eagle, is Australia's biggest bird.
-It is based on Sirius, the brightest star in the night sky.
-Warepil’s flight is directly overhead in summer and autumn, from east to west.
+Warepil: Warepil, the wedge-tailed eagle, is Australia's largest bird of prey.
+For the Boorong the eagle is centred on Sirius, the brightest star in the night sky.
+Warepil can be seen during summer and autumn.

 Bunya: Bunya, pronounced 'boonyah' is the ringtail possum whose head coincides with the top star in the Southern Cross.
 The Cross is the tree that Bunyah runs up for safety as he is chased by a giant emu called Tchingal.